 Aleta now lives and works in Brewster MA, and spends as much of the summer as possible on Nantucket aboard her sailboat “Little Wing”

 I don't do many shows, as I really don't think they are conducive to producing the highest and most inspired pieces.
 If something is coming up, I will include it here:

-At this time I have a piece titled "The Gossamer Trail" on national tour with the Society of Animal Artists annual show.
-Please check their website for specific show information.
+At this time I have a piece titled "The Gossamer Trail" included in the OPA Eastern Regional show at Mc Bride Gallery in Annapolis MD.
+Please check their website for specific show & sales information.

 I have a piece titled "The Ropewalk" included in the 39th Annual International Marine Art Exhibition at the Maritime Gallery at Mystic Seaport Museum.
 Exhibit hangs until the end of December.
 I also have 2 small 5" x7" pieces and 1 8" x10" piece in their Annual Small Works show.
 Please contact the Gallery for more information (860) 572-5388

 If you are in New York City, I have a beautiful floral piece titled "Gracefully Balanced" included in Audubon Artists of America Annual exhibit at the Salmagundi Club in lower Manhattan.